Pepe Smith: Early life

-Smith was born on December 25, 1947, to Edgar William Smith, a U.S. serviceman, and Conchita Feliciano, a native of Angeles, Pampanga, where Clark Air Force base was then located.
+Smith was born on December 25, 1947, to Edgar William Smith, a U.S. serviceman; and Conchita Feliciano, a native of Angeles, Pampanga where Clark Air Force base was then located.

 When he was eight years old, his parents separated, and his mother died from hepatitis.
 Smith and his younger brother Raymond went to live with their grandmother, Concordia Go, in Kamuning, Quezon City.

 Early career

 Smith learned to play the drums by about age 9, and formed his first rock band at age 11, in 1959.
 This group, composed of friends from the Kamuning district, was first called the Blue Jazzers, later the Villains, then the Surfers.
 As the Surfers, they got a 6-month gig in Vietnam in the early 1960s.
 A few years later, Smith became a rock sensation in Manila as the drummer and lead vocal of D’Downbeats band, imitating Mick Jagger of the Rolling Stones, which earned him the title "Mick Jagger of the Philippines".

 The Downbeats, managed by the Reyes clan of Pasig, owners of RCR Productions, appeared in contemporary TV specials and movies.
 Eddie Reyes and The Downbeats opened for the Beatles at their concert of July 4, 1966, at the Rizal Memorial Stadium with Orlando Muñoz in Manila, performing "Get Off Of My Cloud", originally by the Rolling Stones.
 The Downbeats was the highest paid international band in Hong Kong during their time.

-Smith then played drums and sang for the Japanese rock trio, Speed, Glue & Shinki.
+Smith formed an embryonic version of the seminal Pinoy rock group Juan de la Cruz Band in the Philippines in 1968.
+In 1969 along with Mike Hanopol and Wally Gonzalez (who had a close Japanese friend and contact living in Tokyo) sailed on President Lines to Japan and shortly after arriving formed Zero History.
+After impressing a Shinjuku nightclub owner who gave them a nightly live gig residency, the band also branched out to play nightclubs and shopping malls in the Tokyo metropolitan area.
+Zero History and Juan de la Cruz Band core members were Smith, with Wally Gonzalez (guitar) and Mike Hanopol (bass).

+Pepe Smith was discovered by Shinki Chen (ex The Midnight Blues Band, The Bebes, Powerhouse, Foodbrain, & Shinki Chen & Friends) and Ikuzo Orita (Polydor Records Japan & Atlantic Records Japan) in 1970 and along with Masayoshi Kabe (ex The Golden Cups) was subsequently headhunted to join a new Japanese supergroup, which became known as Speed, Glue & Shinki.
+Smith played drums and sang for the Japanese rock trio.
 An interest in amphetamines was the attribution for his "Speed" moniker in the name of the band.